davepacheco/sdc-manta/docs/man/man1/manta-adm.md

 `manta-adm alarm faults ALARM_ID...`

-Prints detailed information about the events (faults) associated with any number of alarms.
+Prints detailed information about the faults associated with any number of alarms.
+Each fault represents a particular probe failure.
 The specific information provided depends on the alarm.
 If the alarm related to a failed health check command, then the exit status, terminating signal, stdout, and stderr of the command are provided.
 If the alarm relates to an error log entry, the contents of the log entry are provided.
-There can be many faults associated with a single alarm, though not all of them are reported by this command.
+There can be many faults associated with a single alarm.

 `manta-adm alarm list [-H] [-o FIELD...]`